Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Results

 \subsection{Simulations of defect-induced asymmetric charge spreading}

+We now turn to simulations of the microscopic transport of photoexcited charge carriers.
 In an asymmetric material such as BiFeO\textsubscript{3}, not only the excitation, but also the microscopic probability of carrier trapping at defects can be asymmetric \cite{belinicher1977photogalvanic}.
 Defect-related potentials can also cause asymmetric momentum scattering \cite{ruschhaupt_asymmetric_2018}, which can lead to asymmetric carrier responses.
-In this case, even thermalized carriers near the bottom of the conduction band may continue to diffuse asymmetrically.
+In this case, even carriers near the bottom of the conduction band may continue to diffuse asymmetrically.
 Since this asymmetric momentum scattering can occur as long as photocarriers remain in the conduction band, we hypothesize that this mechanism can explain the long-lived currents observed in our spatiotemporal carrier mapping.
-Figure \ref{fig:3}a illustrates how asymmetric scattering leads to a persistent net current after multiple scattering events.
+Figure \ref{fig:3}a illustrates how asymmetric scattering leads to a persistent net current after multiple scattering events. \\

 In BiFeO\textsubscript{3}, the predominant defect is the oxygen vacancy, which has an acceptor level 0.6 eV below the band gap \cite{clark2009energy}.
 To examine the capability of oxygen vacancies to scatter carriers asymmetrically, we conduct first principles calculations (see Methods).
 We find that the electron density of the sub-conduction band oxygen vacancy state in BiFeO\textsubscript{3} is highly asymmetric, see Fig.\ \ref{fig:3}b.
-We therefore propose oxygen vacancy trapping/scattering as the source of asymmetric charge spreading. \\
+We therefore propose oxygen vacancy trapping/scattering as a likely source of asymmetric charge spreading. \\